 Today I want you to think honestly about how much time you give your clients.
 When you first started your business, you were probably super flexible.
 You made yourself available to clients, to networking meetings, to events, to anyone who wanted your time.
 You were available on evenings and weekends for phone calls, meetings…whatever the client wanted and needed, you were there.
+Are you giving your clients too much time ?

 Perhaps you’re granting or have granted unusual unpaid requests.
 And when somebody asks you for something, you say “Yes, of course, I can do that.”